ryanfortner/blog-archived/_posts/2021-12-10-create-apt-repo.md

 `reprepro` is an easy-to-use tool for power users to create Debian repositories.
 Debian, Raspberry Pi, Raspbian Addons, and more use `reprepro` for their repositories.
 Here's how to set one up!

+For this method, you will also need a GPG key, follow the instructions from above to generate one.

 ### 1. Create necessary folders and files

 First we'll create a directory on a remote server.
 You can use GitHub pages for this like the method above, but again, a simple http server will also do the trick. reprepro has many different configuration options, but I'll be showing a super simple example in this guide.